-Shannon is a music journalist, singer/songwriter and Pinterest chef from Philadelphia.
+Shannon is a blogger, singer/songwriter and Pinterest chef from Philadelphia.
 She is a vibrant woman who lights up all rooms she walks into.
 Her optimistic attitude and cheerful smile reel people in and she captivates them with her understanding nature and beautiful heart.

-She is a lover of Ghost Whisperer, old people, cooking, sweaters, organization and helping others.
-She dislikes messy kitchens, rude people & marshmallows.
+She is a lover of One Tree Hill, macaroons, cooking, sweaters, color-coding and helping others.
+She dislikes messy kitchens, and marshmallows.
 She's been told she can pull off any kind of hat and has a deep rooted fear of birds.

-On weekends, Shannon works for the best Nashville wedding planner as an event assistant; helping dreams come true one place-setting at a time.
+By day, Shannon is a digital marketer working on all forms of social media in clever ways.
+By weekend, she works for the best Nashville wedding planner as an event assistant; helping dreams come true one place-setting at a time.